 The Company does not charge entry or exit fees when shareholders acquire or dispose of their holdings, although transaction costs will be borne by the investor when buying or selling through a stockbroker.

 Please download the latest Investment Reports and AGM Presentation for Katana Capital Ltd:

 Non Executive Chairman

-Dalton Gooding is a Fellow of the Institute of Chartered Accountants in Australia and he is the Managing Partner of Gooding Partners, which was established in 1998 after 14 years as a partner at Ernst and Young and has over 30 years experience in business advisory and corporate finance related services.
+Dalton Gooding is a Fellow of the Institute of Chartered Accountants in Australia and he is the Senior Partner of Gooding Partners, which was established in 1998 after 14 years as a partner at Ernst and Young and has over 40 years experience in business advisory and corporate finance related services.

-Mr Gooding also has a number of other directorships of companies in many different segments of business including:
+Mr Gooding also has a number of other directorships of companies in many different segments of business.

 Mr Sala Tenna has completed a Bachelor of Commerce degree at Curtin University of Technology with a double major in Economics and Finance (With Distinctions).
 Giuliano has also completed the Graduate Diploma in Financial Planning at the Securities Institute of Australia, the Company Directors Course at the Australian Institute of Company Directors and is an ASX Derivatives Accredited Adviser.

 Mr Sala Tenna is a Member of the Golden Key National Honour Society, Fellow of FINSIA and a Graduate Member of the Australian Institute of Company Directors.
 He is regularly quoted in the West Australian, Sunday Times and Australian Financial Review alongside appearing on the ABC News and Business Program.

 Ben has over 20 years of equity capital markets experience in funds management and stockbroking.
 Ben is currently the Chief Investment Officer of RAFFE Capital.
 Prior to that he has served as a Senior Analyst at Viburnum Funds and an Executive Director at Euroz Securities.
 He is also a Chartered Financial Analyst Charterholder.